GSA/digitalgov.gov/content/posts/2018/01/2018-01-16-making-customer-satisfaction-data-actionable-at-peace-corps.md

   - customer-service
 featured_image:
   uid: peace-corps-customer-satisfaction
-  alt: 'A bar graph titled, &quot;User Satisfaction&#58; Task Completion versus Content Comprehension&#46;&quot;'
+  alt: 'A bar graph titled "User Satisfaction: Task Completion versus Content Comprehension"'
 ---

 For the past couple of years, the [Peace Corps](https://www.peacecorps.gov/) has used online-based intercept surveys on peacecorps.gov to measure user satisfaction.
 The data captured over time has been interesting, but has not varied much month-to-month, which has made it difficult to translate insight into actionable enhancements on the website.